Mastercard/flow/doc/src/main/markdown/further.md

 ### Chaining

-While a dependency on flow `A` from flow `B` will guarantee that `A` will be processed before `B`, it does not give any stronger assurances than that. for example, it is perfectly possible that other flows will be interleaved between `A` and `B`.
+While a dependency on flow `A` from flow `B` will guarantee that `A` will be processed before `B`, it does not give any stronger assurances than that.
+For example, it is perfectly possible that other flows will be interleaved between `A` and `B`.
 If this is a problem then you can use flow chaining to gain greater control over the execution order.

 If you add a tag with the prefix of `chain:` to a group of flows, they will be scheduled as a unit in the overall execution order - flows that do not bear the same chain tag will not be interleaved into that unit.
 The order of flows within a chain is still determined by the standard constraints described above.
 A flow should only belong to a single chain.